Learning and development

 The university currently sponsors leaders to attend Centre for Higher Education Research and Development (CHERD).

-- Consult with your vice-president/president with respect to funding arrangements and approval for the costs of these programs before sending your application to Human Resources.
+Please consult with your vice-president/president with respect to funding arrangements and approval for the costs of these programs before sending your application CHERD.